What Is The Permanent Peoples’ Tribunal?

 - Issuing judicial findings that can be referenced in future court cases.

 Primary differences between a Peoples’ Tribunal Session and national courts are that the Peoples’ Tribunal does not rely on state-based legal authority but instead acts independently of states, politics and vested interests.
-While its findings do not have the compulsory legal force of state-based courts, the legal standards against which defendants are judged are those expressed in broadly endorsed international human rights law.
+While its findings do not have the compulsory binding force of state-based courts, the legal standards against which defendants are judged are those expressed in broadly endorsed international human rights law.